CristianH98/Website/README.md

 # website

-Developed a website for a fictional restaurant based in Timisoara,Romania.
+Developed a presentation website for a fictional restaurant based in Timisoara,Romania.